Akane625/Machine-Learning-Study/README.md

-# My ML/AI Learning Repository
+# My Machine Learning Repository

-Hi, this repository is my **learning repository** where I document new and additional insights about Machine Learning and AI.
-I experiment with topics, dig deeper into interesting concepts, and try to answer the "why" behind everything.

-> **Why this exists:** I want to learn more and understand ML/AI further
+In this repository, I do some stuff with machine learing (ML) models.
+Earlier, this used to be a practice notebook.
+Now, its used to experiment on topics for a CAPSTONE project.

 ---